GMT-458-Web-GIS/geogame-Berkaynal/README.md

    ```

 3. **Map Click Event**:
-   - Checks if the player's guess is correct.
+   - **Description**: This event captures clicks on the map, calculates the distance to the correct location, and determines if the player’s guess is accurate.
    ```javascript
    map.on("click", function (e) {
        const distance = map.distance(e.latlng, correctCoords);